sdmitrovic/ISARA-website/README.md

 # Sample web site

-This repository contains the pages for a sample web site.
-It is written in HTML and [MarkDown](http://daringfireball.net/projects/markdown/syntax), uses [Jekyll](http://jekyllrb.com/) templates and is rendered via [GitHub pages](https://pages.github.com/).
+This repository contains a template for a sample research software project web site.

 To view the web site, visit http://softwaresaved.github.io/sample-site.

+## About the site

+The site is written in HTML and [MarkDown](http://daringfireball.net/projects/markdown/syntax), uses [Jekyll](http://jekyllrb.com/) templates and is rendered via [GitHub pages](https://pages.github.com/).

+## Using the site

+This site is a **template** - it cannot be used as-is and requires customisation to your specific requirements.

+If you wish to use it you should:

+* Read, and work through, [GitHub pages](https://pages.github.com/).
+* Clone this repository.
+* Edit the configuration settings in `_config.yml`.
+* Check and, if necessary, update the pages in `_includes` and `_layout`.
+* Check and update every single `.md` file.

+Information on cloning, editing, and previewing the web site now follow.

 ## Editing the web site